codesfortomorrow/Jagrut_malva_server/README.md

 # add constraints in schema (Note: Not required, If not using `db:schema:push` on staging or production env)
 $ npm run db:schema:constraints

+# add constraints for the specific table
+$ npm run db:schema:constraints:only <table name> # i.e. `npm run db:schema:constraints:only user` to add constraints into the user table

 # generate client with schema
 $ npm run db:client:generate